 When I was fired Karen Brady said I was sincere which for me is the best thing I could have heard, because I am sincere as a person.
 When I work with clients I’m really honest and so is my sister (Fi) so our whole business is based around that.
 So I’m glad I managed to stay myself in that crazy, high-pressured situation.

-Q. As this is your first visit to the campus, What are your inital thoughts of Coventry University London
+Q. As this is your first visit to the campus, What are your initial thoughts of Coventry University London

 A. Walking here this morning I felt very excited because I could see the Gherkin and there were beautiful blue skies, and it made me think that if I was a student coming here it would feel really cool to be in the middle of everything.
 It feels very exciting; you can feel that it is in the hub of everything.